stegos/stegos-docs-hugo/content/for developers/WebSocket_api.md

 {{< highlight json "linenos=inline" >}}
 {
    "id":2,
    "type":"balance_info",
    "account_id": "1",
    "balance":999996000
 }
 {{< / highlight >}}

 The protocol supports multiplexing.
 Client library can send multiple requests at once on the same connection and receive responses back in any order.
 Please note, that responses are sent as soon as they are ready.
 Never rely on the order of responses and use `id` field for tracking!
 Optional field `id` can be used to map responses to requests.
-This field is opaque, i.e. your client library can generate some arbitrary `id` for each request and server will include provided value to a reply.
+This field is opaque, i.e.your client library can generate some arbitrary `id` for each request and server will include provided value to a reply.

 Field `type` is a discriminator of requests and responses as well as notifications (see below).
 A value of `type` in a request doesn't necessary matches the value of type field in a response.
 Some requests may return different types of responses.
 For example, any RPC request can end up with an error:

 {{< highlight json "linenos=inline" >}}
 {
   "type": "error",
   "error": "Not enough money."
 }
 {{< / highlight >}}

 #### Notifications

-Out-of-band notifications are sent by server to notify a client about some events, e.g. when block has been added or accounts's balance has changed:
+Out-of-band notifications are sent by server to notify a client about some events, e.g.when block has been added or accounts's balance has changed:

 {{< highlight json "linenos=inline" >}}
 {
   "type": "balance_changed",
   "account_id": "1",
   "balance": 999996010
 }
 {{< / highlight >}}